-If you've never logged into the Google Cloud Platform (GCP) console to set up billing, you are eligible for $300 in free GCP credits you can use for working in Terra.
+If you've never logged into the Google Cloud console to set up billing, you are eligible for $300 in free Google Cloud credits you can use for working in Terra.
 Read on for step-by-step instructions for how to access the credits and FAQs about using the credits on the Terra platform.

 For more information about Google's free credits and Free Tier, see their documentation here.

-Three steps to get $300 GCP credits to use in Terra
+Three steps to get $300 Google Cloud credits to use in Terra

 Step 1.
 Set up a Cloud Billing account and accept $300 free trial credits

-The first step is to set up a Google Cloud Billing account using your Terra user ID in the GCP console.
-Note that you will need to give some additional information to Google, as well as verify your Cloud Billing account with a credit card or bank account.
+The first step is to set up a Google Cloud Billing account using your Terra user ID in the Google Cloud console.
+Note: You'll need to give some additional information to Google, as well as verify your Cloud Billing account with a credit card or bank account.
 Google will notify you before your credits expire and will not charge your credit card without your direct permission.

 1.1.
-Go to the GCP console at https://console.cloud.google.com/ (make sure to sign in with your Terra user ID!).
+Go to the Google Cloud console at https://console.cloud.google.com/ (make sure to sign in with your Terra user ID!).
 If you haven't already set up a Google Cloud Billing account, you'll be greeted with an invitation to activate your free trial in the banner at the top of the page:

 1.2.
 Click the activate button and follow the instructions to sign up for a Cloud Billing account and get your credits.
-Note that you'll need to verify you're a person with a one-time verification sent to a cell phone, and give a credit card, PayPal account or bank account to verify your identity and reduce fraud.
+Note: You'll need to verify you're a person with a one-time verification sent to a cell phone, and give a credit card, PayPal account or bank account to verify your identity and reduce fraud.

 1.3.
 You can verify the Google Cloud Billing account in the Billing page.
 You should see My Billing Account in the top left.
 That's your new Google Cloud Billing account!